irenhajnal/HR-Analytics/README.md

       - Active Employees: total heacount of active employees
  2. Attrition Overview:
       - Attrition: total headcount of employees which have left the company
-      - Attrition Rate: percentate (%) of the employees which have left the company
+      - Attrition Rate: percentage (%) of the employees which have left the company
 3. Age Overview
       - Average Age:  average age of active employees